enigmamind/threat-hunt/README.md

 ### Threat Hunting Exercise (BOTs V2 dataset)
-- This exercise involve the investigation of identifying hiddden threats within organization networks that attackers may have evades the traditional security defenses. it is crucial to seek actively potential threates before they can cause signigicant damage
-- Entire project show  the attack chain from reconnaissance to lateral movement. which is how attackers most behave when  bypass the exist security defense of any enterprise network.
--
+This project is detailed to show a threat hunting exercise using BOTsv2 dataset.
+The investigation follows a sophisticated adversary from initial reconnaissance through to lateral movement within a corporate network.